AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Hourglass icon
 ```

 Verify the VPC creation in the VPC list.
-Hit the Refresh icon if you do not see the CIDR immediately (alternatively, <ins>refresh the web page for triggering the change</ins>.
-It will take a little bit for reflecting into the "VPC/VNets & Subnets" section).
+Hit the **Refresh icon** if you do not see the CIDR immediately (alternatively, <ins>refresh the web page for triggering the change</ins>).

+It will take a little bit for reflecting into the "VPC/VNets & Subnets" section (almost **2-3** minutes).

 You can filter by CIDR `10.0.22.0/24`.